Indianapolis 500 drivers, race time and how to watch

 What should I know about this year’s race?

-Ed Carpenter has taken the top starting spot for the third year in a row.
-Drivers Simon Pagenaud and Will Power will join him in Row 1 in the No. 2 and No. 3 spots, respectively.
+Ahead of the race, Ed Carpenter took the top starting spot for the third year in a row.
+Drivers Simon Pagenaud and Will Power nabbed the No. 2 and No. 3 spots, respectively.

-Danica Patrick -- Carpenter's teammate -- will also compete.
-She has qualified seventh for the final start of her career, meaning she’ll start in Row 3.
+Danica Patrick -- Carpenter's teammate -- is also competing.
+She qualified seventh for the final start of her career.

 The first female to lead at Indy hasn't competed in an IndyCar since 2011.